 We will offer a short explanation of ENTPs’ preferences, accompanied by the four cognitive functions that largely define this personality’s strengths and weaknesses.
 After reading our article, you will definitely know how to spot an ENTP.

-Also, to help understand how to spot an ENTP, you will find out how ENTPs compare with the other 15 MBTI personality types.
+Also, to help understand how to spot an ENTP, you will find out how ENTPs compare with the other 15 personality types.
 If you belong to this intriguing but rare personality type, this article may help you gain a better understanding of your strong sides and shortcomings, and fulfill your potential.

 ENTP’s Strengths and Weaknesses